smurphos/cinnamox-gtk-theme/README.md

 This repository provides the templates and scripts used to build the [Cinnamox Themes](https://github.com/smurphos/cinnamox_themes/releases).

-It also serves as a command line tool for end-users to make their own personalised theme using the cinnamox theme template.
+It also serves as a command line tool for end-users to make their own personalised theme.

-Cinnamox themes are compatible with Cinnamon 3.2+, GTK3.18 or GTK 3.20+ and require the `gtk2-engines-murrine` or `gtk-engine-murrine` package to be installed.
+Cinnamox themes include a Cinnamon, GTK2, GTK3, GTK3.20 and Metacity Theme and are compatible with Cinnamon 3.2+, GTK3.18 or GTK 3.20+ and require the `gtk2-engines-murrine` or `gtk-engine-murrine` package to be installed.

-The current release versions of themes can be downloaded and installed via Cinnamon's Themes module in Cinnamon Settings or manually via [Cinnamon Spices](https://cinnamon-spices.linuxmint.com/themes), [openDesktop.org](https://www.opendesktop.org/member/491875/), or from [this Github repository](https://github.com/smurphos/cinnamox_themes/releases).
+The current release versions of the themes can be downloaded and installed via Cinnamon's Themes module in Cinnamon Settings or manually via [Cinnamon Spices](https://cinnamon-spices.linuxmint.com/themes), [openDesktop.org](https://www.opendesktop.org/member/491875/), or from [this Github repository](https://github.com/smurphos/cinnamox_themes/releases).

 ### Credits

-Cinnamox-gtk-theme is a fork of the [Oomox-gtk-theme](https://github.com/actionless/oomox-gtk-theme) used in the excellent [Oomox](https://github.com/actionless/oomox) GUI based theme making app.
+Cinnamox-gtk-theme is a fork of [Oomox-gtk-theme](https://github.com/actionless/oomox-gtk-theme) used in the excellent [Oomox](https://github.com/actionless/oomox) GUI theme making app.

 [Oomox-gtk-theme](https://github.com/actionless/oomox-gtk-theme) is in turn a fork of the famous [Numix-gtk-theme](https://github.com/numixproject/numix-gtk-theme).

 Thank-you to all the upstream developers for their time and effort in making these resources available.

-The cinnamon theme includes in Cinnamox-gtk-theme is my work and a version of it has now been merged upstream to [Oomox-gtk-theme](https://github.com/actionless/oomox-gtk-theme) and the [Oomox](https://github.com/actionless/oomox) GUI based theme making app now includes the capability to build cinnamon themes.
+The cinnamon theme includes in Cinnamox-gtk-theme is authored by me.
+A version has now been merged upstream to [Oomox-gtk-theme](https://github.com/actionless/oomox-gtk-theme) and the [Oomox](https://github.com/actionless/oomox) app version 1.60+ has the option to build a cinnamon theme.

-Cinnamox-gtk-theme differs from [Oomox-gtk-theme](https://github.com/actionless/oomox-gtk-theme) only in a few cosmetic tweaks to the theme SCSS code and the inclusion of color files and helper scripts used to build the Metacity, GTK2, GTK3.18 and GTK3.20 elements of the eight [Cinnamox Themes](https://github.com/smurphos/cinnamox_themes/releases).
+Cinnamox-gtk-theme differs from [Oomox-gtk-theme](https://github.com/actionless/oomox-gtk-theme) only in a few cosmetic tweaks to the theme SCSS code and the inclusion of color files and helper scripts used to build the Metacity, GTK2, GTK3.18 and GTK3.20 elements of the [Cinnamox Themes](https://github.com/smurphos/cinnamox_themes/releases).

-### Building a personalised theme using this repo.
+### Instructions

 #### Prerequisites